BZoennchen/Pages/_posts/2023-10-07-system-theory-and-ai.md

 Psychic and social systems are *operationally closed* but *cognitively open*.
 They have clear boundaries demacrating them from other systems.
-They reproduce themselves by adapting and learning how to cope with external noise by only selecting communcations which the system can actively and creatively interpret and *understand* or make sense of.
+They reproduce themselves by adapting and learning how to cope with external noise by only selecting communication which the system can actively and creatively interpret and *understand* or make sense of.
 Psychic and social systems reduce complexity of their environment through recourse to meaning.
 These system increase inner complexity to deal with the complexity in their environment.